 - Decentralization, Decarbonization, and Digitalization are driving emerging technologies for distributed control of microgrid assets.

-- Hitachi ABB e-mesh is a vertically integrated system that manages and optimizes distributed energy resources from the device-level to systems control and IoT domain.
+- Hitachi Energy e-mesh is a vertically integrated system that manages and optimizes distributed energy resources from the device level to the systems control and IoT domain.

-- Microgrid control systems optimizes the flow of different assets to ensure the supply of electricity is stable and reliable.
+- Microgrid control systems optimize the flow of different assets to ensure the supply of electricity is stable and reliable.

-- A football arena in Norway uses Hitachi ABB e-mesh solutions to integrate renewables in the urban community with microgrids and energy storage capabilities.
+- A football arena in Norway uses Hitachi Energy e-mesh solutions to integrate renewables in the urban community with microgrids and energy storage capabilities.

 - Communication plays a key role in a distributed controls approach in which a high number of signals are transmitted and received between devices.